Niccolò Canepa: Career

 Canepa moved in 2016 to the World Endurance Championship riding the Factory GMT94 Yamaha R1.
 He ended the season in second place.

-In 2017 Canepa won the FIM Endurance World Championship (EWC).
+In 2017, Canepa won the FIM Endurance World Championship (EWC).
 He is the first Italian in history to win an Endurance World Championship.
 He is also the Yamaha Superbike Factory Team test rider and replacement rider.
 He is also coaching Alex Lowes and Michael Van Der Mark during the Superbike World Championship.

+Canepa retired from racing after the Italian Round of the 2024 Superbike World Championship.
+He initially announced his retirement before the 2024 Bol d'Or race, however he was called to race for the factory Yamaha team in Cremona, substituting for Jonathan Rea.